LGfL's Response to Coronavirus

 The life of Nelson Mandela - from CultureStreet.org this resource and the lesson plans focus on the life of Nelson Mandela using the work of South African comic book company Umlando Wezithombe.
 This resource can be used by KS1 and KS2 students.

 The life of Mary Seacole from the BBC School Radio, is a series of three short video episodes, that tell her life story.
 Mary begins her story with her journey from Jamaica to London - and then onward to the Crimea during the Crimean War and her meeting with the journalist William Howard Russell.
 After the War ends Mary tells of her time back in London, impoverished and apparently forgotten by the British public.

 There are also activities related to the videos on the site.
-Significant People from LGfL also features Mary Seacole on an active worksheet all about the contribution of nurses.
+LGfl's Significant People resource also features Mary Seacole on an active worksheet all about the contribution of nurses.

 The BBC have also put together a range of inspiring resources for both primary and secondary schools, around black history, heritage, culture and achievements.
 There are also a range of teacher notes and the content is suitable for KS2 through to GCSE.
 The resources include videos, assemblies and lesson plans.

 Walter Tull - was a professional football and was the first British-born black army officer and the first black officer to lead white British troops into battle.
 The video below tells his story and is perfect for KS2 and KS3 pupils looking at WW1 and the impact that Walter had: